Skeeboo/skeeboomusic.com/content/music/no_more_fears.md

 ## Available April 3, 2020

-{{<figure src="/img/covers/NoMoreFears.jpg" width="320" link="https://distrokid.com/hyperfollow/skeeboo/no-more-fears" target="_blank">}}
+{{<bandcamp title="No More Fears" track="2434422280" link="https://skeeboo.bandcamp.com/track/no-more-fears">}}

-One way to face your troubles is to assert your will and fight back.
+One way to face our troubles is to assert our will and fight back.
 "No More Fears" is a small rock anthem in that vein. <br/>
 Confronted by a cocky horns section, the lead flute becomes progressively more assertive, supported by a dense arrangement featuring a string section, piano, hammond organ, drums and percussions.

 This 24th composition of the ["Moods and modes" project](/post/moods_and_modes) explores the A minor blues scale.
 The blues scale can be mournful, but I wanted to prove it can be assertive too.